konstantd/Computational_Electromagnetics/README.md

-## B2 - Scattering from a PEC cylinder
+## B2 - Scattering from a PEC cylinder with PML

 In this project the electromagnetic **scattering from a perfect electric conductor cylinder**, is considered.
 The conductor is embedded in the air and a uniform electromagnetic wave on TM mode is approaching it: